marcusgia2505/classsExGameInstructions/docs/050_Ready_made_games.rst

 Continuous games are games in which the sequence of decisions is not determined.
 Participants are allocated to different roles and matched into pairs.
 However, there are no rules as to who may make an offer in which stage.
 In contrast to Alternating Offer Bargaining, bargaining is unstructured here.
 Both participants can make offers at all times.
 Participants can always accept an offer or make a different offer.

 A buyer is willing to pay a certain amount for a good, ranging between 0€ and 100€.
 The number is determined randomly and is only known to the buyer but not the seller.
 The seller faces costs for the production of the good which also lie between 0€ and 100€, are determined randomly and are only known to the seller.
 Buyers and sellers are matched to one another randomly.
 The buyer can make an offer to buy the good for a price that must not be above his willingness to pay.
 At the same time, the seller can make an offer that cannot be lower than his production costs.
 If an offer is accepted, the game ends.
 An offer is updated by issuing a new offer.
-If players have not reached an agreement after two minutes, the game ends and both receive 0€.
+If participants have not reached an agreement after two minutes, the game ends and both receive 0€.
 In case of an agreement, the buyer receives the difference between his willingness to pay and the price.
 The seller, analogously, receives the difference between his production costs and the price.

 The lecturer is provided with graphical results in a scatter plot.
 The abscissa depicts the buyer's willingness to pay and the ordinate displays the costs of the sellers.
 An **x** indicates that an agreement was reached.
 An **o** shows that no agreement was reached.
 Here, one can see efficiency losses that result from strategic offers.